Clyde North - South

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's data for financial year 2022 shows Clyde North - South had a median income of $54,808 and an average income of $60,959.
-This was lower than the national averages of $54,892 (median) and $73,761 (average) for Greater Melbourne.
-By September 2025, adjusted for Wage Price Index growth of 12.16%, median income is estimated at approximately $61,473 and average income at $68,372.
-According to the 2021 Census, incomes in Clyde North - South ranked between the 73rd and 78th percentiles nationally for households, families, and individuals.
-The earnings profile shows that 51.1% of locals (14,208 people) earn between $1,500 and $2,999 annually, reflecting a pattern seen in the region where 32.8% fall into this income range.
+AreaSearch's latest postcode level ATO data for financial year ended June 2022 indicates that Clyde North - South has lower incomes compared to the national average.
+The median income is $54,808 and the average is $60,959.
+In contrast, Greater Melbourne had a median income of $54,892 and an average of $73,761 in the same period.
+Based on Wage Price Index growth of 12.16% from financial year ended June 2022 to September 2025, estimated incomes would be approximately $61,473 (median) and $68,372 (average).
+According to the 2021 Census, Clyde North - South ranks between the 73rd and 78th percentiles nationally for household, family, and personal incomes.
+The earnings profile shows that 51.1% of locals (14,208 people) earn between $1,500 and $2,999 annually, reflecting regional patterns where 32.8% fall within this income range.
 High housing costs consume 20.8% of income, but strong earnings place disposable income at the 70th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income